 In this post, we will review three of the best inflatable airplane travel beds for toddlers and kids.
 We’ll include a few of the other popular ones and how they compare.

-There are basically 4 types of seat extenders for the airplane:
+You can get an airplane bed for toddlers in one of these 4 types of seat extenders for the airplane:

 - Cube shaped blow up cushions (that you’ll find in our list of budget inflatable footrests).

 - Mushroom shaped inflatable plane cushions like the Fly Tot.